 Congregationalism originated in Canada through the acceptance of free land by British immigrants to Nova Scotia.
-In 1759, several hundred immigrants arrived in Nova Scotia, creating new towns, and bringing with them their religious beliefs.
-Congregationalism saw two initial churches constructed in Nova Scotia, one in Chester and another in Liverpool.
-Following this success, British Congregationalists sent a missionary to organize a church in Quebec in 1801, leading to the formation of the Congregational Union of Ontario and Quebec (the "Union").
+In 1759, several hundred immigrants arrived in Nova Scotia, creating new towns and bringing with them their religious beliefs.
+Congregationalism saw two initial churches constructed in Chester and Liverpool, Nova Scotia.
+Following this success, in 1801 British Congregationalists sent a missionary to organize a church in Quebec, leading to the formation of the Congregational Union of Ontario and Quebec (the "Union").
 Congregationalists tended to be wealthier and entrepreneurial and were quick to affirm these claims of intellect and foster educational institutions and academies.